PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-12 07:08:32
+Last updated: 2024-04-12 07:09:05
-Random Quote: What's a bigger feeling than love? - Elliot
+Random Quote: If you had to fall into a woman's arms, my son, why couldn't they have been Margaery Tyrell's?  -  Catelyn Stark